 State of Maine Judicial Branch Court Interpreter Requirements

-Court interpreters must be able to demonstrate oral and written proficiency in both English and target language(s).
+Court Interpreters must be able to demonstrate oral and written proficiency in both English and the target language(s).
 Proficiency includes the following:

 - Ability to quickly, completely, and accurately interpret spoken words from one language to another;

-- Ability to quickly, accurately, and completely sight translate written documents verbally from one language to another;
+- Ability to quickly, accurately, and completely sight translate written documents orally from one language to another;

 - Understanding of basic legal terminology;

 - Ability to perform simultaneous, sight and consecutive interpretation;

 - Ability to provide “meaning for meaning” interpreting, preserving the register of speech and all of its relevant characteristics; and

 - Ability to write comprehensively and spell correctly in both languages.

 - High school diploma or equivalent;